 - Better accessibility support with smart fallbacks

-- Enhanced documentation and examples
+- Enhanced documentation with breaking changes guide

 See the contributing guide to learn how to contribute to the repository and the development workflow.